Pronunciation of 'Anticoagulant'

 English (United States)

-Pronounced as 'an-tee-koh-AG-yuh-luhnt'.
-'An' as in 'and', 'tee' as in 'tea', 'koh' as in 'co', 'AG' with stress, 'yuh' as in 'you', and 'luhnt' as in 'lent'.
+Pronounced as 'AN-tee-koh-AG-yuh-luhnt', with stress on the third syllable.
+'An' as in 'ant', 'tee' as in 'tea', 'koh' as in 'co', 'ag' as in 'agile', 'yuh' as in 'you', and 'luhnt' as in 'blunt'.